 If you see a P0101 code come up on your OBDII scanner, you have an airflow issue.

 A qualified technician should make a complete inspection of your air flow system components and test the sensor to ensure it’s reading airflow correctly.

-Once the root cause is established from a skilled diagnosis, fixing the problem generally takes little time and is not prohibitively expensive.
+Once the root cause of the error is established from a skilled diagnosis, fixing code P0101 generally takes little time and is not prohibitively expensive.